The Babadook: Box office

-The Babadook opened in Australia on 22 May 2014 in just 13 cinemas on a limited release, eventually grossing a total of only $258,000.
+The Babadook grossed $10.7 million worldwide against an estimated production budget of $2 million.
+The film opened in Australia on 22 May 2014 in 13 cinemas on a limited release, eventually grossing a total of $258,000.
 The film fared much better internationally than it did in its native country.
-In North America, The Babadook opened on a limited release basis in three theaters and grossed US$30,007, with an average of $10,002 per theater.
-The film ranked in the 42nd position at the box office, and, as of 1 February 2015, has grossed $964,413 in the U.S. and $9.9 million elsewhere in the world.
-To date, the film's worldwide box office takings are $10.3 million which compares favourably with the estimated production budget of $2 million.
-It generated $633,000 in the United Kingdom in its opening weekend (surpassing its entire Australian run), and made over $1.09m in France and $335,000 in Thailand.
-In France, it opened at number 11 in the local box office, which producer Kristian Moliere credited to Wild Bunch's promoting, and contrasted this with Australian promoters that declined to book the film slots in multiplexes.
+In North America, The Babadook opened on a limited release basis in three theaters and grossed US$30,007 on its opening weekend, with an average of $10,002 per theater.
+It generated $633,000 in the United Kingdom in its opening weekend (surpassing its entire Australian run), and made over $1.09 million in France and $335,000 in Thailand.
+In France, it opened at number 11 in the local box office, which producer Kristian Molière credited to Wild Bunch's promoting, and contrasted this with Australian promoters that declined to book the film slots in multiplexes.
 Its success overseas re-generated interest in Australia ahead of DVD releases and television screenings.